 Overall, the Jitterbug is a fantastic flip phone option for seniors or the elderly.
 The customer service of Greatcall shows they truly care about their customers as well.
 That being said, I wouldn’t recommend this if you’re shopping for your kids.
 The fact that it has to be on its own separate plan is kind of a deal breaker there.
 So, if you’re in that boat, here are some other good options as well.

-A Good and Cheap Unlocked Flip Phone Option for Kids
+A Cheap Unlocked Flip Phone Option for Kids

 Just looking for a phone that has reasonable quality, a good reception, and can take any GSM carrier or plan?
 Here’s a phone that is unlocked and takes a standard sim card.